ClickFunnels vs LeadPages

 If you have a look at one of ClickFunnels videos they preach that their beta testers have all said going forward you only need ClickFunnels and an email marketing application for the rest of your marketing.

-Which if that was the case, would be pretty amazing.
+Which if that was the case, it would be pretty amazing.

 Keep in mind, ClickFunnels integrates with merchants as well, seeing as their pages can be used to checkout and make payments for tripwires, core products, high ticket products and much more.

-But here’s a list of their integrations currently on offer:
+But here’s a list of the Clickfunnel integrations currently on offer:

 They also state in their FAQ that if you don’t find your chosen integration on their list to contact support so they can make it work for you.
 Otherwise they’ll ‘refund your money ASAP’.